Enrichment for Shelter Animals

 What does kennel stress look like?
 Spinning in circles, jumping, hysterical frequent barking, chewing on kennel bars or on their own bodies are common kennel stress behaviors in dogs.
 Cats may over-groom, over- or under eat, sleep around the clock, sleep in their litter boxes, hide under bedding or resist leaving their cubby hole.
 In serious cases, both cats and dogs may become aggressive, making them unsuitable for adoption.
 In addition, stressed animals are more likely to get sick.

 Can kennel stress be prevented?
 The risk of kennel stress can be dramatically reduced or eliminated by providing a variety of sensory and intellectual activities for our animals.
 Both cats and dogs benefit from varied scents such as broth or fruit, sounds such recordings of classical music or chirping birds, social interaction with staff and volunteers, obedience training, opportunities to play outside and being offered a variety of toys and treats delivered in unusual ways such as frozen in ice cubes or tucked inside of foraging toys.

 The SPCA of Texas is committed to providing enrichment for our shelter animals to keep them healthy and happy during their stay with us.

 Your in-kind donations make our shelter enrichment program possible.

-The following items are needed immediately and can be delivered to the Perry Animal Care Center in McKinney or the Dealey Animal Care Center in Dallas.
+Our wish list items are always appreciated and can be delivered to the Russell H. Perry Animal Care Center in McKinney or the Jan Rees-Jones Animal Care Center in Dallas.